aau-cns/ikf_lib/README.md

 # ikf_lib (Isolated Kalman Filtering C++ library)

 This repository contains an **Isolated Kalman Filtering** framework, implementing the isolated Kalman filter (IKF) paradigm with support for out-of-sequence measurements.
 The primary motivation of the IKF paradigm is to decouple correlated estimates of filter instances by employing approximations proposed by Luft et al. in [1].
-For further details on the naming convention and algorithm, please refer to [3-4].
+For preliminaries, details on the naming convention, and an overall overview of related algorithms, please refer to [5].
 Out-of-sequence measurements require a reprocessing of later and already processed measurements.
 Reprocessed measurements are prioritized: proprioceptive measurements over private, and private over joint measurements, to achieve best performance, which is still suboptimal due to the approximations made in the paradigm.
 Harsh conditions for the paradigm are circular joint measurements without private measurements, and concurrent measurements, as the order of measurements at a specific point in time matters -- in contrast to the Kalman filter, where updates at a specific time can be processed in either order, as all information is available.